Insight

 What if your employer doesn’t let you take time off?

 If your employer denies you time off for a dependant, you may want to raise a grievance and, in certain circumstances, you may have the right to make an employment tribunal claim (but strict time limits and procedural rules apply).
-You are protected from dismissal or detriment for exercising your right to such leave.
+You are protected from dismissal or detriment for exercising your right to take such leave.
 If you need assistance or advice with this, contact us today.

-Parental bereavement leave and pay - if a child dies:
+If a child dies - Parental bereavement leave and pay

-Eligible parents are employees who are either: the biological parent, adoptive parent, the person who lived with the child and had responsibility for them for at least four weeks before they died, the legal parent through surrogacy, or the partner of the child’s parent if they live with the child and the child’s parent in an enduring family relationship.
+‘Eligible parents’ for PBL are employees who are either: the biological parent, adoptive parent, prospective adopter, the person who lived with the child and had responsibility for them for at least four weeks before they died, intended parent through surrogacy, or the partner of the child’s parent if they live with the child and the child’s parent in an enduring family relationship.

 The leave can be one week, two consecutive weeks, or two separate weeks, and can start on any day of the week.
 It must be taken within 56 weeks after the death or stillbirth of the child.